DAY 1

 B, L, D included

 Leaving the highlands, we drive south to David to catch a morning flight to Panama City.
-Private transport takes us to the startlingly designed new Museum of Biodiversity by architect Frank Gehry for a tour of the ‘Panama - Bridge of Life’ exhibition.
-After a seafood lunch on the causeway, we transfer into the city and settle into our beautifully restored 5-star historic hotel in the centre of the old quarter, ‘Casco Viejo’.
+Private transport takes us to the startlingly new Museum of Biodiversity by architect Frank Gehry for a tour of the ‘Panama - Bridge of Life’ exhibition.
+After a seafood lunch on the causeway, we transfer into the city and settle into our 5 star historic hotel in the old quarter, ‘Casco Viejo’.

 DAY 13